Short, useful definitions to get everyone aligned in meetings.

 Programmatic media buying platform (targeting, bidding, optimization, pacing).

-Invitation-only programmatic access to inventory (negotiated price/terms).
+Programmatic access "by invitation" to inventory (negotiated price/terms).

-Signal-based segments (1st-party, contextual, geo, intent) for better targeting.
+Segments based on signals (1st-party, contextual, geo, intent) for better targeting.

 Data collected directly by the brand/publisher (consent, CRM, browsing).